FreddyVRetro/ISA-PicoMEM/drivers/README.md

 command line : ne2000 0x60 0x3 0x300

-The IRQ Can be changed in the BIOS Menu (Default is IRQ 3)
+The IRQ can be changed in the BIOS Menu (Default is IRQ 3)

 ## PM2000.COM

 Same driver as NE2000 for the PicoMEM : IRQ and Port are Auto detected.
 Does not start if the PicoMEM is not detected

+03/03/2023 : Removed part of the Copyright text to reduce the display length

 ## PMMOUSE.COM